d-krupke/AlgLab-WS2425-material/sheets/03_sat/exercises/01_k_centers/README.md

 maximum travel time any neighborhood would face to reach its closest center in an emergency.

-The company’s data engineers have simplified the city’s layout, representing each neighborhood by a central location.
+The company's data engineers have simplified the city's layout, representing each neighborhood by a central location.
 This center has been chosen to ensure that most places within the neighborhood are quickly reachable from it.
 The travel times between these neighborhood centers form a network, where